 While living in Seattle, I had the chance to explore many of the beautiful communities in Washington.
 I’ve wandered up the coast near Westport.
 I took a two-day blitz trip around the Olympic Peninsula in the winter.
-I detailed my two delightful experiences in Raymond, WA.
 Basically, I tried to make sure I actually experienced the world around me, instead of holing up in Seattle pounding away on my keyboard.

 Despite my extensive adventures, Long Beach, Washington, is easily among my top favorite small towns in the U.S. Two trips – one in the autumn and one in the winter – showed me that no matter the season, no matter how much rain is falling, this community on the World’s Longest Beach has plenty to offer.
 If you’re planning a trip to Long Beach this summer (or any other time), here’s your guide.

 Before I get ahead of myself, you may wonder why to visit Long Beach.
 Despite chilly northern Pacific waters year-round, many people visit Long Beach so they can explore the beach itself.
 Yep, that featured image is me frolicking on cold wet winter sand.
 Windblown hair, don’t care.

 Throughout the year, you can enjoy events along the beach including the Washington State International Kite Festival.
 You may remember this was what drew me out to visit Long Beach in the first place!

 Long Beach is also home to the World Kite Museum.
 There you can learn the history of kites, from pleasure to productive use.
 With a steady wind that whips the sand off the dunes to sting your legs as you stroll in the chilly surf, kite culture is strong.
 Be sure to fly one in the strong winds coming off the Pacific.
 If you don’t have one, buy one: Wind World or Above It All Kites Inc are just a few of the many retailers happy to get you set up.